-There is also a formal appeal process outlined in our By-Law 18, section 6.6.0 that a member may undertake within 30 days of the notice of the decision by the Registrar.
+There is also a formal Certification Appeal process outlined in our IETO Terms of Reference, Section 3.3 that a member may undertake within 30 days of the notice of the decision by the Registrar.
 The appeal will then be heard within 90 days by 3 members of the Institute of Engineering Technology (IETO) Board, OACETT's certification division and the candidate will be notified thereafter of the decision in writing.
 There is a fee for the appeal which is refunded if the appeal is successful.